Pathward: Expansion

+Illegal Activities and Fines

+Pathward Bank has agreed to pay about $700,000 in refunds and penalties stemming from an investigation conducted by the New York Attorney General's Office that revealed the bank unlawfully froze customer accounts and illegally transferred money to debt collectors.

+Pathward cooperated with the investigation and voluntarily began remedying its practices last year, according to a Wednesday release from NY AG Letitia James's office.
+“We are updating our procedures and are confident that similar issues will not occur going forward,” a Pathward spokesperson said in an email.
+“We empathize with customers adversely affected and will work hard to regain their trust.”

+The bank will refund $79,664 plus interest to about 88 New Yorkers who had funds turned over to debt collectors.
+Pathward is also ordered to pay a penalty of $627,000 for its “illegal and deceptive conduct,” according to the press release.

+In 2025, a victim of the TreasuryDirect fake website scam reportedly had their funds laundered through Pathward Bank.

-Corporate governance
+Corporate leadership

 James S. Haahr became President and Chief Executive Officer of Meta Financial Group, Inc., in 1993.
 J. Tyler Haahr took over the position of President and CEO in 2005.
-In 2011, James Haahr resigned as Chairman, and J. Tyler Haahr became Chairman and CEO.
+In 2011, James Haahr resigned as chairman, and J. Tyler Haahr became chairman and CEO.
 James and Tyler Haahr are the son and grandson of founder Stanley Haahr.

-Brad Hanson has served as President of the Meta Payment Systems division since its inception in 2004.
+Brad Hanson served as President of the Meta Payment Systems division beginning with its inception in 2004.
 He was appointed President of Meta Financial Group and MetaBank in 2013.

+In 2021, Hanson announced his plans to retire, and Brett Pharr was named the new CEO and Anthony Sharett was named the new President of Meta Financial and MetaBank.

-Glen Herrick joined MetaBank in 2013 and serves as Executive Vice President and Chief Financial Officer of Meta Financial Group and MetaBank.
+Glen Herrick joined MetaBank in 2013 and served as Executive Vice President and Chief Financial Officer of Meta Financial Group and MetaBank.
+In 2023, Herrick retired from Pathward and was succeeded by Greg Sigrist.

+Nadia Dombrowski joined MetaBank in 2022 as Executive Vice President, Chief Legal Officer and later her title changed to Executive Vice President, Chief Legal and Administrative Officer as her role expanded.

+Charles Ingram joined MetaBank in 2020 as Executive Vice President, Chief Information Officer and in 2021 his title changed to Executive Vice President and Chief Technology and Product Officer as his role expanded.

 Sale of trademark and rebranding

 In December 2021, Meta Financial Group sold its "Meta" trademark to Facebook's parent company (now called Meta Platforms) for $60 million.
 The agreement required Meta Financial Group to phase out the trademark within one year.
 In March 2022, the financial services company announced it would change its brand to Pathward.